 Sunday mornings around here are usually reserved for big breakfasts, which are usually cooked by Tom.
 Well this morning I decided to take over the kitchen.
 Ok, the truth is I was up at 4:30 am and he was still sleeping so I got the jump on him.

 I have been wanting something spicy lately and decided this morning would be a great time to quell that craving.
-I had found this recipe on Pinterest, worked it around to my liking and had all of the ingredients on hand….basically.
+I had found this recipe, worked it around to my liking, and had all of the ingredients on hand….basically.
 This is one of those recipes that you can change up to fit what you have in your pantry or that you need to use up in the fridge.
 In this instance, I had some potatoes in the pantry that were about to go bad so I decided to just shred those up and I had some “taco blend” cheese that I threw in as well.
 Had I thought about it a bit sooner, I would have thrown in a bit of spinach or even grated diced up the zucchini I had in there.
-Guess I will have to figure out something for the zucchini for dinner since it is on it’s last leg.
+I guess I will have to figure out something for the zucchini for dinner since it is on its last leg.

 Let me know what y’all think of this delicious little gem.

 - 1 large red bell pepper, chopped